Santa Fe 1316: Texas State Railroad

 In 1976, the Texas State Railroad (TSRR), a former shortline that ran between Rusk and Palestine, Texas, was reopened as a tourist railroad by the Texas Parks and Wildlife Department.
 Four years later, while they had three operational steam locomotives by that point, management decided to find a slightly larger locomotive for their needs, and they ended up acquiring No. 1316.
 That summer, volunteers arrived at Fort Concho to prepare No. 1316 to be shipped by rail, and in the fall of that year, it was towed east-bound to their new facility in Rusk.
 When No. 1316 arrived in Rusk, restoration work began along with extensive modifications.
 During this process, the locomotive was also renumbered 500, since the TSRR decided to number their locomotives in order of size by hundreds, and until the arrival of Texas and Pacific 2-10-4 No. 610, No. 1316 was the largest of the TSRR roster.
-After nearly two years of work, TSRR No. 500 moved under its own power for the first time in twenty-eight years.
-The TSRR put No. 500 to use on daily trips between Rusk and Palestine alongside other locomotives, including 2-8-2 No. 400(Tremont and Gulf 30), Pershing 2-8-0 No. 300(Southern Pine Lumber Co.
-28), 4-6-0 No. 201(Texas and Pacific 316), 4-6-0 No. 200(Southern Pacific 2248), and a small fleet of diesel units.
+After a year of work, TSRR No. 500 moved under its own power in 1981 for the first time in twenty-eight years.
+The TSRR put No. 500 to use on daily trips between Rusk and Palestine alongside other locomotives, including 2-8-2 No. 400 (Tremont and Gulf 30), Pershing 2-8-0 No. 300 (Southern Pine Lumber Co.
+28), 4-6-0 No. 201 (Texas and Pacific 316), 4-6-0 No. 200 (Southern Pacific 2248), and a small fleet of diesel units.

-In 1995, the Federal Railroad Administration(FRA) introduced new federal boiler regulations and inspections for all active steam locomotives in the United States, and after twenty years of excursion service, and after participating in the centennial of the TSRR's service in 1996, No. 500 was sidelined for a required overhaul by the end of 2002.
+In 1995, the Federal Railroad Administration(FRA) introduced new federal boiler regulations and inspections for all active steam locomotives in the United States, and after twenty years of excursion service, and after participating in the centennial of the TSRR's service in 1996, No. 500 was sidelined in 2002 for its required FRA 1,472-day inspection and overhaul.
 The TSRR disassembled No. 500, only to find its boiler in poor condition after many years of usage, and instead of donating funds to repair it, the State of Texas offered the TSRR funds to build a brand new boiler that was designed for powerplant standards.
 However, due to a lack of time and money, and the fact their other steam locomotives had to be maintained as well, the FRA-required rebuild on No. 500 never came to fruition.
 In the fall of 2019, the TSRR announced that they would put No. 500 back together for cosmetic purposes for the general public to view, and this process included reverting the locomotive to its original identity as Santa Fe No. 1316.
 In early 2020, the cosmetic refurbishment was completed, and No. 1316 was put on static display in the "Hall of Giants" in Palestine side by side with No. 610.
-As of 2025, No. 1316's restoration will likely happen after No. 316's rebuild takes place, which will happen after No. 30's running gear is repaired.